rafaeltardivo/ddi-api/README.md

 make simulate
 ```

 ## API docs:

 [http://localhost:8000/docs](http://localhost:8000/docs)

 ### Final Considerations

 - This project is not "production ready".
 There's **a lot** to be improved here;
 - The async nature of the project is way to compensate for the lack of stream processing (the service is event drive and kafka would do a better job);
 - (Unfortunatelly) I was not able to create integrations tests (or even unit tests for the simulator).
 This would be my next step if I had more time;
+- In a real world scenario, I would use [locust](https://locust.io/) as the simulator;
 - The API is not fully documented;